 How To Install And Run Android Apps In Anbox?

-Although Anbox doesn’t come with Google play services, you still can install an application manually using its APK file.
-To install the app, first, you need to install ADB (Android Debug Bridge) on your host system.
+Although Anbox doesn’t come with Google play services, you can still install an application manually using its APK file.
+First, you need to install ADB (Android Debug Bridge) on your host system to install the app.

 You can run the command: